BBVA/patton/docs/source/quickstart.rst

 Patton server exposes a REST API that you can use in three different ways:

 - Using raw curl / wget / [YOUR FAVORITE HTTP CLIENT] to make requests to the patton-server.
-- Using `Patton-cli <https://github.com/bbva/patton/>`_: Patton-cli is a powerful commandline client for Patton-server that allows you to extract and check for vulnerabilities in your systems in a many different ways, this is the recommend way to access the server.
+- Using `Patton-cli <https://github.com/bbva/patton/>`_: Patton-cli is a powerful command-line client for Patton-server that allows you to extract and check for vulnerabilities in your systems in a many different ways, this is the recommend way to access the server.
 - Using the provided `Postman collection <_static/Patton.postman_collection.json>`_ . **Postman 2.1 is needed to open the collection**.

 Example using curl: